jlee1114/Stable-Interview/README.md

 #### Key Observations
 1. Variability and Median Values:
-   * Tuesday through Friday show similar median kWh usage values, with Tuesday and Wednesday having slightly lower variability in kWh usage as indicated by the shorter interquartile ranges.
-This suggests a more consistent usage pattern mid-week.
+   * Monday through Friday show similar median kWh usage values, with Tuesday having a slightly lower variability in kWh usage as indicated by the shorter interquartile ranges.
+This suggests a more consistent usage pattern throughout the weekdays.
-   * Monday and Thursday display a slight increase in median kWh usage compared to mid-week but also show a bit more variability, especially Thursday.
    * Saturday and Sunday show significantly higher variability in kWh usage with higher median values, particularly on Sunday.
 Sunday shows not only the highest median kWh usage but also the broadest range of kWh usage, as indicated by the longer box and more spread out outliers.
 2. Outliers:
-   * There are numerous outliers on most days, but particularly on Sunday.
-Outliers are data points that fall far from the central cluster of data (outside 1.5 * IQR), indicating unusually high or low kWh usage on these days.
+   * There are numerous outliers on most days, but except on Sunday.
+Outliers indicate unusually high or low kWh usage on these days.
-   * The presence of outliers, especially on weekends, suggests that there can be extreme variations in usage, possibly due to non-routine activities or events.
+   * The presence of outliers, especially on Saturday, suggests that there can be extreme variations in usage, possibly due to non-routine activities or events.
 3. Spread and Dispersion:
-   * The weekend (Saturday and Sunday) boxes are not only taller (indicating a higher IQR, thus more variability among data points) but also show the tails (whiskers) extending further from the median than on weekdays.
+   * The weekend (Saturday and Sunday) boxes are not only taller (indicating a higher IQR), but also show the tails extending further from the median than on weekdays.
 This could imply less predictability in usage patterns during these days.
-   * The relatively compact boxes from Tuesday to Friday suggest more consistent usage patterns on these days.

 ### Correlation heatmap to examine correlation between numeric features.
 <img src="imgs/corrMatrix.png" width="800"/>

 #### Key Observations
-1. kWhTotal and chargeTimeHrs (0.53):
+1. kWhTotal and dollars (0.53):
-   * This moderate positive correlation suggests that as the charge time increases, the total kWh delivered also tends to increase, which is expected since more time charging generally results in more energy being delivered.
+   * This moderate positive correlation suggests that as the total kWh delievered increases, the total amount of money also tends to increase, which is expected since more energy being delivered should mean that it costs more.
-2. endTime and chargeTimeHrs (0.12):
+2. facilityType and managerVehicle(-0.20):
-   * A low positive correlation indicates that there's some relationship between the time when the charging ends and the total duration of charging, but other factors likely influence the end time as well, such as the time of day when the charging started.
+   * A correlation of -0.20 suggests a weak inverse relationship, possibly indicating different types of facilities are used by different types of vehicles or management styles.
-3. facilityType and several days of the week (ranging from -0.07 to 0.35):
+3. facilityType and several days of the week (ranging from -0.19 to 0):
    * These correlations might suggest varying usage patterns on different days of the week depending on the facility type.
 For instance, certain facilities might see more use during weekdays if they are near workplaces.
-4. Negative correlations in managerVehicle with several other variables (e.g., -0.17 with chargeTimeHrs):
-   * This could indicate that vehicles associated with a manager (possibly company vehicles) might have different usage patterns compared to personal vehicles, perhaps adhering to specific operational constraints or usage timings.

 ## Predictive Modeling